harkibit/all-wallets/README.md

 ## MIT License

-COPYRIGHT © 2021 MOVIE JASH
+COPYRIGHT © 2021 Wallet app

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal